wh4179/musicdl/docs/API.md

 - **quark_parser_config** (`dict` or `None`, default `{}`):
   Some sites, such as `MituMusicClient`, `GequbaoMusicClient`, `YinyuedaoMusicClient`, and `BuguyyMusicClient`, store their lossless audio files on [Quark Netdisk](https://pan.quark.cn/).
-  For these websites, if you want to download lossless-quality music files using `musicdl`, you need to configure `quark_parser_config` with the `cookies` from your Quark Netdisk web session after logging in, *e.g.*, `quark_parser_config={'cookies': xxxxxx}`.
+  For these websites, if you want to download lossless-quality music files using musicdl, you need to configure `quark_parser_config` with the `cookies` from your Quark Netdisk web session after logging in, *e.g.*, `quark_parser_config={'cookies': xxxxxx}`.